Adobe-Marketing-Cloud/Summit2018/Excercise_Files/LESSON10/LESSON10-howto.md

-## Exercise 7 - Attaching an Application
+## Exercise 10 - Take home work - Advanced examples
 ===========

 ## Objective
-In this lesson, we will learn how to attach a phsyical screen player to a location.
+In this lesson, we will provide working samples of advanced personalization techniques

 ## Tasks